firefly-iii/docs/docs/docs/firefly-iii/features/webhooks.md

 - When a transaction is updated
 - When a transaction is deleted

 A webhook can only respond to one trigger.
-If you want multiple triggers for the same webhook URL, you must setup multiple webhooks.
+If you want multiple triggers for the same webhook URL, you must set up multiple webhooks.

 ## Responses